ritikaagnihotri16/Power-BI-Project/README.md

 # ABOUT

 I have built a Power BI project for a global manufacturing company (Adventure Works) from scratch.
-Objectives fpr this project to draw insight through data.
+Objectives for this project to draw insight through data.

 ## Purpose